North Korea–United States relations

-Relations between North Korea and the United States have been historically tense and hostile, as both countries have no diplomatic relations.
+Relations between North Korea and the United States have been historically tense and hostile.
+The two countries have no formal diplomatic relations.
+Instead, they have adopted an indirect diplomatic arrangement using neutral intermediaries.
 The Swedish Embassy in Pyongyang is the U.S. protecting power and provides limited consular services to U.S. citizens.
-The DPRK does not have an embassy in Washington, DC, but is represented in the United States through its mission to the United Nations in New York.
+North Korea, officially the Democratic People's Republic of Korea (DPRK), does not have an embassy in Washington, D.C., but is represented in the United States through its mission to the United Nations in New York City which serves as North Korea's de facto embassy.

-The source of contention dates back to the Korean War in which both countries fought on opposite sides.
+The source of the hostilities dates back to the Korean War in which both countries fought on opposite sides.
 Since the armistice was signed, areas of contention have since revolved around North Korea's nuclear weapons program and missile tests, North Korea's human rights record, U.S. sanctions against North Korea, and military exercises held by the U.S. and South Korea.
 Despite no formal diplomatic relations, both sides have maintained contact to deescalate tensions.
-According to the policy objectives of the U.S. State Department “Peace and prosperity on the Korean Peninsula is the ultimate goal for the United States in its relationship with the DPRK”.
+According to the policy objectives of the U.S. State Department, "Peace and prosperity on the Korean Peninsula is the ultimate goal for the United States in its relationship with the DPRK".

 Defining issues of contention

-In recent years relations have been largely defined by heavy U.S. military presence in South Korea, joint U.S.-South Korea military exercises in the South China Sea, US economic sanctions against North Korea for North Korea's nuclear program and North Korea's demand that the United States eliminate its nuclear arsenal that could reach the Korean peninsula.
+In recent years relations have been largely defined by heavy U.S. military presence in South Korea, joint U.S.–South Korea military exercises in the South China Sea, US economic sanctions against North Korea for North Korea's nuclear program and North Korea's demand that the United States eliminate its nuclear arsenal that could reach the Korean peninsula.

 North Korea has conducted six tests of nuclear weapons between 2006 and 2017.
 It has developed long-range missiles capable of striking targets thousands of miles away, possibly as far away as the continental United States, and threatened to strike the United States (as recently as 2013) and South Korea with nuclear weapons and conventional forces.

-The United States' nuclear weapons program in nearby Guam consists of B1-B bombers and B2 Spirit bombers capable of launching nuclear weapons "60 times more destructive than the bomb dropped on Nagasaki."
-From Guam, the U.S. conducts precision strike exercises to simulate a pre-emptive nuclear strike on North Korea.
+The United States' nuclear weapons program in nearby Guam consists of B-1B Lancer bombers and B-2 Spirit bombers capable of launching nuclear weapons "60 times more destructive than the bomb dropped on Nagasaki."
+From Guam, the U.S. conducts precision strike exercises to simulate a preemptive nuclear strike on North Korea.

 Since the Korean War, the United States has maintained a strong military presence in South Korea with 28,500 troops, 90 Patriot missiles and five military bases.

+The United States has not adopted a No First Use nuclear weapons policy.
+North Korea's stated policy position is that nuclear weapons "will never be abused or used as a means for preemptive strike", but if there is an "attempt to have recourse to military force against us" North Korea may use their "most powerful offensive strength in advance to punish them".

-Neither the United States nor North Korea has adopted a No First Use nuclear weapons policy.
+In March 2025, Kim Jong-Un blamed the United States for instigating North Korea militarily and vowed retaliation.